Gabrysiewicz/S9_Web-Applications-Security/README.md

 </p>
 <hr/>

-### Now in `privileges` view accessible only for admin I can see update in `message_history`.
-The form allows me to insert id of history that I want to revert for message.
-In this example I will use the last record which is 11 and will restore earlier deleted message
+### Now, in the privileges view, accessible only to admins, I can see updates in the message_history.
+The form allows me to insert the ID of the history record that I want to revert for a message.
+In this example, I will use the last record, which is 11, and restore an earlier deleted message.

 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab7/img/Task7_2e.png" >
 </p>
 <hr/>

-### After that I get message infroming me about the status of the operation.
-Obviously successfull.
+### After that, I get a message informing me about the status of the operation, which is obviously successful.

 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab7/img/Task7_2f.png" >